SuyashLakhotia/StackOverflowNLP/README.md

 ## Running StackOverflowNLP

+All codes in this project must be run from the root of this repository.

 ### Dataset Collection

 The first step is to download the Stack Overflow data dump (i.e. `stackoverflow.com-Posts.7z`) from [Internet Archive](https://archive.org/details/stackexchange) and uncompress the file.
 Set the `filepath` variable in `dataset_collection/retrieve_threads.py` to point to the uncompressed `Posts.xml` and run the following: